IDMNYU/DM6193-Web-Studio-SU15/weekly_detail/dm6193_weekly_detail_wk2_jul13.md

                 <li>Discuss Anneka's LL</li>
                 </ul>
             <li>Discuss Content Inventory of Project Plan.</li>
+                <ul><li>If you have a list of files, you can copy and paste filenames directly from operating system, and use your text editor of choice to clean up (global search and replace).</li></ul>
             <li>Discuss Project Planning... more specifically breaking your project into simple tasks. (a simple list or excel spreadsheet will suffice.)</li>
                 <ul><li>Kanbanery.com</li></ul>
             <li>Discuss Rui's Sitemap</li>